ergo-services/ergo/docs/advanced/observer.md

 </details>

-### Connection Details
+### Connection details

-Clicking a connection row opens a floating window with full connection information.

-At the top, four metric cards show messages and bytes in each direction.
-The identity section shows node and connection uptimes, framework and protocol versions, max message size, and negotiated network flags as colored pills (Remote Spawn, Fragmentation, Important Delivery, etc.).
-Each flag shows green if both nodes agreed to enable it.

-Below the identity section, the pool size and reconnection counter are shown.
-For outgoing connections, the Pool DSN lists the addresses of TCP connections in the pool.
+Clicking a connection row opens a window with the full picture of one connection.
+Metric cards show messages and bytes in each direction.
+The identity section shows node and connection uptimes, framework and protocol versions, max message size, and the negotiated network flags as colored pills (Remote Spawn, Fragmentation, Important Delivery, and so on), each green when both nodes agreed to enable it.
+Below, the pool size and reconnection counter appear, and for outgoing connections the Pool DSN lists the addresses of the pooled TCP connections.

-Two real-time charts track messages per second and bytes per second in each direction.
-If the connection carries proxy traffic, a third chart shows transit throughput.

-The compression section shows how many messages were compressed and decompressed, the compression ratio, and total bytes saved.
-The fragmentation section shows fragment counts and reassembly timeouts.
-These sections help diagnose whether compression and fragmentation are working efficiently or causing overhead.

-A "Switch observer to this node" button lets you start inspecting the remote node directly.
+Two live charts track messages and bytes per second each way, plus a third for transit throughput if the connection carries proxy traffic.
+The compression and fragmentation sections show how many messages were compressed or fragmented, the ratio, and the bytes saved, which tells you whether those features are helping or adding overhead.
+A "Switch observer to this node" button re-points Observer at the remote node.

 <details>